 - The Table 1 AAF is used for a unit occupied by a new family since the last annual contract anniversary. - The Table 2 AAF is used for a unit occupied by the same family as at the time of the last annual contract anniversary.

-Category 3: Section 8 Certificate Project-Based Certificate Program comparable rent level will be the new rent to owner.
+Category 3: Section 8 Certificate Project-Based Certificate Program

 The following procedures are used to adjust contract rent for outstanding HAP contracts in the Section 8 PBC program: